parlough/thisweekindart/pages/issues/issue-6.md

 ---

 Hello fellow Dartisans!
-Welcome to the sixth issue of _This Week in Dart_!
+Welcome to the sixth issue of _This Week in Dart!_
 _This Week in Dart's_ aim is to be a useful collection of changes and news from across the Dart ecosystem and its surrounding community.